Nucleation: Heterogeneous nucleation often dominates homogeneous nucleation

 Heterogeneous nucleation, nucleation with the nucleus at a surface, is much more common than homogeneous nucleation.

 For example, in the nucleation of ice from supercooled water droplets, purifying the water to remove all or almost all impurities results in water droplets that freeze below around −35 °C, whereas water that contains impurities may freeze at −5 °C or warmer.

 This observation that heterogeneous nucleation can occur when the rate of homogeneous nucleation is essentially zero, is often understood using classical nucleation theory.
 This predicts that the nucleation slows exponentially with the height of a free energy barrier ΔG*.
 This barrier comes from the free energy penalty of forming the surface of the growing nucleus.
 For homogeneous nucleation the nucleus is approximated by a sphere, but as we can see in the schematic of macroscopic droplets to the right, droplets on surfaces are not complete spheres and so the area of the interface between the droplet and the surrounding fluid is less than a sphere's $4\pi r^2$.
 This reduction in surface area of the nucleus reduces the height of the barrier to nucleation and so speeds nucleation up exponentially.

 Nucleation can also start at the surface of a liquid.
-For example, computer simulations of gold nanoparticles show that the crystal phase nucleates at the liquid-gold surface.
+For example, computer simulations of gold nanoparticles show that the crystal phase sometimes nucleates at the liquid-gold surface.